Luke Slater: Music

 Slater began releasing original tracks under various aliases, following his single debut in 1989 with "Momentary Vision".
 Releases followed on Djax as Clementine, on General Production Recordings as 7th Plain, and as Morganistic (with Alan Sage), and especially on Peacefrog Records, with nearly a dozen of releases as The X-Tront and as Planetary Assault Systems.

 After releasing four albums on Peacefrog, he issued 1997's Freek Funk and Wireless two years later.
 His tracks "All Exhale" (2000) and "Nothing at All" (2002) reached number 74 and number 70 respectively on the UK Singles Chart.
 His first volume of the mix series Fear and Loathing appeared in 2001, on the React label.
-Alright on Top (2002) was an "album of songs" with vocals from Ricky Barrows and others featured on every track.
+Alright on Top (2002) was an "album of songs" with vocals and writing courtesy of Ricky Barrow (of The Aloof).
 The second volume of Fear and Loathing appeared in late 2004.

 Slater has released a mix for the Fabric DJ-mix series, and has reinvented innumerable tracks in remixes from artists such as Depeche Mode and Ken Ishii to more recent remixes for Radial and Soul Designer.
-In 2006, Slater set up his own label, Mote-Evolver, releasing limited 12" records and digital downloads through the Mote-Evolver and N.E.W.S. websites.
+In 2006, Slater launched his own label, Mote-Evolver, releasing limited 12" records and digital downloads through the Mote-Evolver and N.E.W.S. websites.

 In 2014, he launched a podcast entitled The Spacestation.